DoganM95/AddToPath-Context-Entry-Windows/README.md

-This project will add an "Add To Path" option to your Windows 10 right-click context menu without installing any third party software.
+## This project will add an "Add To Path" option to your Windows 10 right-click context menu without installing any third party software.
-The Path Variable this script is adding your folde-paths to, is only for your User, not System wide.
-Selecting multiple folders and executing this right click function will add all folders of your selection to path.

 The Manual Equivalent of this script is Opening "System Properties" -> "Environment Variables" -> "User variables for <Username>" -> ...

+Properties:
+- Creates "Path" if not existing already
+- Adds folder-paths to Path variable of your User, not System wide
+- No duplicates when adding
+- Supports Multi-Selection
+- Optional console output about actions

 Variants:
  - Silent: Adding a folder happens silently (a powershell windows pops up very quick but closes immediately)